Follow-Up Tests

 Conclusions

-) provide some caveats for the interpretation of SIMPER.
+The help files (?simper) provide some caveats for the interpretation of SIMPER.
 For example:

 "The method gives the contribution of each species to overall dissimilarities, but these are caused by variation in species abundances, and only partly by differences among groups.
 Even if you make groups that are copies of each other, the method will single out species with high contribution, but these are not contributions to non-existing between-group differences but to random noise variation in species abundances."

-In general, this approach doesn’t appear to have received much attention from ecologists – perhaps because of these concerns about how to interpret the results – though the work of Gibert & Escarguel (2019) suggests that other ways to use this information could be developed.
-For example, comparing patterns within groups to patterns between groups might be a fruitful way forward…
+In general, this approach doesn’t appear to have received much attention from ecologists – perhaps because of these concerns about how to interpret the results - though the work of Gibert & Escarguel (2019) suggests that other ways to use this information could be developed.
+A few years later, Vilmi et al. (2021) extended Gibert & Escarguel's 2019 work into a dispersal-niche continuum index (DNCI) that is based on SIMPER analysis.

 Each pair of groups is considered separately in SIMPER, whereas Indicator Species Analysis allows you to compare multiple groups to one another.
+The two techniques can be combined together by, for example, using ISA to identify species that are significant indicators of a group and then using SIMPER to quantify the contributions of those species to the average differences between the groups.

 References